MainulDip/AndroidDevStudy/104-workflow-kotlin-android.md

 - Abstract classes have the advantage of allowing better forward compatibility.
 Once clients use an interface, we cannot change it; if they use an abstract class, we can still add behavior without breaking the existing code.

 - If we want to provide common, implemented functionality among all implementations of our component, use an abstract class.
-Abstract classes allow us to partially implement our class, whereas interfaces contain no implementation for any members.
+Abstract classes allow us to partially implement our class, whereas interfaces contain no implementation for any members

 ### When to use an interface (common functionality for unrelated classes):